ONLYOFFICE/api.onlyoffice.com.2.0/Readme.md

+## Information

+This repository is an archive of api.onlyoffice.com version 2.0.
+Now it moved to the new repository [api.onlyoffice.com](https://github.com/ONLYOFFICE/api.onlyoffice.com).

 Source code for the ONLYOFFICE API official website: [https://api.onlyoffice.com](https://api.onlyoffice.com).
 Includes documentation on the API use for the following ONLYOFFICE modules, components and editions: